Combined Internal Medicine and Pediatrics Residency Program

 Since its inception in 1988, the Med-Peds Residency Program at Penn State College of Medicine and Penn State Children's Hospital has been devoted to training physicians interested in primary care, academic medicine, or specialty training.
 Residents are trained to the highest standards in pediatrics and internal medicine so that they will be comfortable in both the office and the hospital setting.

-Penn State Health Milton S. Hershey Medical Center is a 551-bed tertiary care facility serving a central Pennsylvania population of almost 2 million people and includes:
+Penn State Health Milton S. Hershey Medical Center is a 551-bed tertiary care facility serving a central Pennsylvania population of almost 2.8 million Pennsylvanians, spread across 16 counties and includes:

 - 39-bed cancer center